The pandemic has been a tough time for the arts community, particularly for actors and playwrights

 Melville Lovatt’s collection of monologues, Standing Alone, brings together eight monologues previously published by New Theatre Publications with eight new pieces.

 Standing Alone comprises a total of sixteen monologues – eight for women and eight for men.
 Each piece has its own dark comedy and pathos.
-Four of the featured monologues; The Balaclava, The Wall, The Teddy Bear and Three Visits To Vincent will be filmed by the East Lane Theatre Company and screened later this year on YouTube.
+Four of the monologues; The Balaclava, The Wall, The Teddy Bear and Three Visits To Vincent, will be filmed by the East Lane Theatre Company and screened later this year on YouTube.

 "Lovatt's monologues hit the spot like dramatic arrows" - Michael Stewart, theatre critic, Islington Tribune